PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 tests.
 A 21-run synthetic 2,000-op validation median improved from 0.002606s to 0.001233s (2.11x).
 No model conversion or inference was run.

+Requested split artifacts now create one caller-owned source `ModelIRGraphIndex` and reuse it through final source validation, contiguous partition planning, and partition-file writing.
+The default non-split path does not create this index, while standalone planner/writer calls keep their self-contained fallback.
+One hundred fixed-seed graphs produce identical eager and shared-index split reports.
+Focused split/artifact tests pass 36 tests; instrumentation proves one source index across planning and writing.
+An 11-run synthetic 2,000-op validation+planning median changed from 0.120197s
+to 0.118535s (1.01x).
+No model conversion or inference was run.

 The last large direct-module block, fused-module emission, has moved to the Torch-free emitter.
 It preserves folded input adapters, legacy NHWC Conv input/ output fallback, raw NCHW/NCDHW aliases, public output correction, omitted